Sam6730/privlint/README.md

 ## Install & usage

-No install needed — `npx` runs the latest published version:
+No install needed: `npx` runs the latest published version:

 ```bash
 npx privlint [path]      # defaults to the current directory